Survivors of Sibling Abuse

 • Sabotaging relationships due to deep-seated fears of vulnerability.

 When trauma happens within the home—within the family system—it can be particularly difficult to heal.
-Unlike abuse from an outsider, SSA often forces survivors to navigate complicated relationships with their families, many of whom may not acknowledge or understand the abuse.
+Unlike abuse from an outsider, sibling sexual abuse often forces survivors to navigate complicated relationships with their families, many of whom may not acknowledge or understand the abuse.

 The Healing Journey: Moving from Guilt to Freedom